Your ASEBP Life Insurance benefits are in force at all times, anywhere in the world. Here are the basic criteria for Life Insurance:

 The amount of life insurance that will be paid is based on your annual earnings and is payable to your designated beneficiary or your estate.
 This includes salary, administrative allowances, isolation pay, vacation pay, retroactive salary and compensation for an acting assignment longer than three months.
 Note that annual earnings do not include car allowances, early retirement incentives, expense allowances or reimbursements, overtime, pay in lieu of vacation, salary from teaching night or summer school classes or signing bonuses.

-Life Insurance (Substitute Teachers, Casual Staff, Part-Time Employees and School Trustees)
+Life Insurance (Supplemental Package Participants and School Trustees)

 The amount of life insurance that will be paid is a lump sum of your choice and is payable to your designated beneficiary or your estate.